-Students are personally and solely responsible for the security of their cell phones and other electronic devices.
-The school district is not responsible for theft, loss, or damage of a cell phone or any calls made on a cell phone.
+Students shall be personally and solely responsible for the security of their electronic devices.
+The district is not responsible for theft, loss or damage of any electronic device, including or any calls or downloads.

-Students who violate this policy will have their cell phones or other electronic devices confiscated immediately.
-The administration will return confiscated devices to the offending student's parent or guardian after meeting with the parent or guardian to discuss the violation.
+Students who violate this policy may have their cell phones or electronic devices confiscated immediately.
+The administration will return confiscated devices to the parent or guardian of the offending student, after meeting with the parent or guardian to discuss the rule violation.
 Students who violate this policy may, at the discretion of the school's administration, be subject to additional discipline, up to and including suspension or expulsion.